 IT’S A BEST BUY BECAUSE:

-The redesigned Nissan Versa boasts more passenger and trunk space, refinement, features, and even style than you might expect at its bargain prices.
+The Nissan Versa boasts better passenger and trunk space, refinement, features, and even style than you might expect at its bargain prices.

 At these prices, features such as leather upholstery, a power driver seat, sunroof, or a navigation system aren’t available.

-Nissan offered a hatchback version of the Versa called Versa Note, but that model has been discontinued for 2020.
+Nissan previously offered a hatchback version of the Versa called Versa Note, but that model was been discontinued when the Versa was redesigned for 2020.

 WHAT IS IT?